suryanani143/myrepository/README.md

 ### Prerequisite

--Login to OpenShift
+-  Login to OpenShift
--Python should be installed
+-  Python should be installed

 ### Run
 ```